Find Affordable College Courses

 Full Allied Health Professions at Indiana University - Purdue University - Indianapolis Report

-The average tuition and fees for an in-state undergraduate at USI are $9,509 a year.
+In-state tuition fees for undergraduate students at USI are $9,509 per year.
 The average amount in student loans that allied health majors at USI take out while working on their Bachelor's Degree is $25,950.

 Read More…

-You’ll join some of the best and brightest minds around you if you attend Indiana University - South Bend.
-The school came in at #5 on this year’s Best Value Allied Health Professions Bachelor’s Degree Schools in Indiana list.
-Indiana University - South Bend is a small public school located in the midsize city of South Bend.
+You’ll be in good company if you decide to attend Indiana University - South Bend.
+It ranked #5 on our 2023 Best Value Allied Health Professions Bachelor’s Degree Schools in Indiana list.
+Indiana University - South Bend is a small public school located in the medium-sized city of South Bend.

 Indiana University - South Bend undergraduate students pay an average of $7,827 in in-state tuition and fees each year.